KreolSoft/formWiz/README.md

 			$form.enabled = true;				// Enable the form submission, if something needs to be corrected in the form for resubmission }
 	};

+	$form.login = 'An other User';					// You can also chage the fields from the script, the watcher will be notifieds and run
 	</script>

+## To be done

+- implement radio boxes
+- implement select
+- chain watchers

 ## Authors